 Prize money for your project

-This could be school visits, science fair exhibits, videos or podcasts, blogs, arranging class visits to your office… as long as it’s involving people outside of engineering, it’s a good idea.
+The money could be spent on school visits, science fair exhibits, videos or podcasts, blogs, arranging class visits to your lab or office… as long as it’s involving people outside of STEM, it’s a good idea.

 Who can apply